TurboWarp/docs/docs/website/unshared-projects.md

 ### Workarounds {#workarounds}

 Our first priority is making sure that shared projects continue to work with minimal interruption.
-Anything else related to unshared projects would happen later if at all.
+Anything else related to unshared projects will happen later if at all.

-We know that there are a lot of old links and third-party embeds that rely on accessing unshared projects that will never be updated.
-We can't make promises that these links will continue to function without changes, but are looking into it.
+You should assume that existing links relying on viewing unshared projects, including embeds, will not work in the future without changes.

 Here's our current list of suggested workarounds:

 1. Just share the project on Scratch.
 The Scratch community is really nice.
+This is what Scratch wants you to do.
 2. Save the project to your computer (File > Save to your computer) and load the downloaded file.
 Most Scratch-related tools support this.

 More workarounds for things like collaborations may or may not be being looked into, but no promises are being made.
-Assume that this will not happen until proven otherwise.
+Assume that nothing will happen until proven otherwise.
 Scratch is 15 years old while TurboWarp is less than two years old.
-Collaborations happened just fine during the 13 years without TurboWarp.
+Collaborations happened just fine during the 13 years without TurboWarp and will continue just fine.

 :::caution
 We've seen a couple people suggesting this so we want to be clear: **ANY site other than scratch.mit.edu that asks you for your Scratch password is a SCAM.
 You WILL lose your entire account and all of your projects irrecoverably.
-Legitimate sites will NEVER ask you for your Scratch password.
-No exceptions.**
+Legitimate sites will NEVER ask you for your Scratch password. <span style={{textDecoration: 'underline'}}>No exceptions</span>.**
 :::

-The developer of TurboWarp and forkphorus wants to make it clear the viewing unshared projects with these sites was always just a side-effect of how the Scratch API worked and not the intended primary use.
-We won't deny that it was certainly a use, but things like the compilers, addons, etc. are still the primary features and won't be going anywhere.

 ## Original page {#original}